How do I book and what information do you need from me?

 How do I pay?

-1. You can pay through the internet, through our booking website.
+- You can pay through the internet, through our website.
 This is by far the easiest, safest and fastest way to reserve and pay for your adventure.
-If you choose this way then you will receive a voucher via e-mail which you will need to print and bring along on your trips.
-If you are going on a multi day trip then you will receive one voucher for all of the trips via e-mail and we will make you separate vouchers for each of your trips, which will be waiting your arrival in Iceland at our office at Laugavegur 11.
+If you choose this way then you will receive a voucher via e-mail which you will need bring with you for your trip.

 Please Note: However you pay, you will always get a voucher: REMEMBER TO PRINT IT OUT AND BRING IT ALONG OR MAKE SURE THAT YOU CAN SHOW IT ON YOUR ELECTRONIC DEVICE!